-To date, his writing has sold in fifteen languages worldwide.
-Jeff’s novels have been translated into Spanish, German, Romanian, Russian, Turkish, Czech, and Dutch.
-His short stories and nonfiction have also appeared in most of those languages as well as Esperanto, Estonian, Greek, Hebrew, Hungarian, Italian, Polish, and Portuguese.
+To date, his writing has sold in seventeen languages worldwide.
+Jeff’s novels have been translated into Czech, Dutch, German, Hungarian, Japanese, Spanish, Romanian, Russian and Turkish.
+His short stories and nonfiction have also appeared in most of those languages as well as Esperanto, Estonian, French, Greek, Hebrew, Italian, Polish and Portuguese.

 He lives with his wife and sons in California.